The Transformation of the United States Visitor Centers and the Future of Visitor Experience

 schedule 8 min read calendar_today

-I will put this out here – first of all, this is an opinion piece, based on 10 years in the travel industry and 20 years in technology.
-There weren’t many articles of information on visitor centers when I started thinking about the visitor experience.
+There weren’t many articles of information on visitor centers when I started thinking about visitor experience in the travel industry.
 All of it was related to retail which is where I suppose I got my start as my first job was at Macy’s.
-I wasn’t a steward of experience at that point, but I learned something early on – people who work in retail, restaurants, and hotels – I call all of it hospitality, are unique.
-You have to have a love for what you do and for helping people or making someone’s day better at least from my perspective to be good at this industry.
-It isn’t easy and it isn’t for everyone, maybe that is why drinking and partying are natural parts of this industry to blow off some steam.
+I wasn’t a steward of experience at that point, but I learned something early on, people who work in retail, restaurants, hotels have something unique about them.
+In their desire to help and service others, it isn’t easy and well maybe that is why this industry is so amazing as we like to have a good time.

-I thought about the fact that most states and tourism organizations treated visitor centers as the red-headed stepchild (no offense to my gingers out there).
-It was an afterthought and had no real relevance to marketing for many years.
-However, that started changing, and here is where the story begins.
-First off, I have traveled Europe and Asia for many years and the centers there were fantastic!
-Many built it like an Apple store or simply built to truly help you have a great experience.
+The fact is most states and tourism organizations treated visitor centers as the red headed stepchild (no offense to my gingers out there), it was an afterthought and had no real relevance to marketing connections for many years.
+However, that has started to change, and this is where things start to get interesting.
+First, we have to acknowledge some of our competition as this is always healthy to learn and aspire to.
+I have traveled Europe and Asia for many years and the centers there were fantastic, many built like an apple store or simply built to truly help you have a great experience.
 As I flew back into NYC and stopped by a few east coast centers I realized how bad it had gotten.
-These centers were an afterthought for so long that many were just in awful shape, with old, outdated information, maps, and dirty trash piled up in the corners.
+These centers were an afterthought for so long that many were just in awful shape, old, outdated information, maps, and dirty trash piled up in the corners.
 Was this really how we wanted to represent the greatest country and region in the world?
 I realize America is going through a transition right now but to me this was unacceptable.

-As a technologist, a hotel owner, and someone who works with hundreds of destinations, I have made it my mission to transform, redesign, and rethink centers throughout North America.
-So here goes the layout of what I feel will help the US get back on track and represent their destinations the best we can.
-The fact is this is not a one size fits all situation, it is a one-focus-fits-all, learn how to help your visitors, locals, and stakeholders have the best experience, connect and grow.
+As a technologist, a hotel owner and someone who works with hundreds of destinations I have made it my mission to transform, redesign, rethink centers throughout North America.
+So below is in my opinion with 25+ years of technology and travel experience can help the US get back on track and represent our destinations the best we can.
+The fact is this is not a one size fits all situation; it is a one focus fits all.
+We want to learn how to help visitors, locals and stakeholders and connect the strategy as a consistent experience and philosophy.
+Some of the below has come from Destination Think, my personal research and what is happening in industries around the world.
+Let’s start here:

 1. Visitor Centers are useful key parts of any destination, they help visitors have a better experience and they drive more engagement and revenue period.

-Now how do we get back in the game to ensure our centers can compete with Asia, Europe, and the like?
-Well, let me lay out my recommendations on how this happens as well as what I have seen with many of our growing number of destinations and states that we work with.
+Now how do we get back in the game to ensure our centers can compete with Asia, Europe and the like?
+Well let me layout my recommendations on how this happens.
+As well what I have seen with many of our growing number of destinations and states that we work with.

 1. Establish with the community and political figures the reason you have or want to have a visitor center, show them real data, and connect the core reason to upgrade or establish new ways to drive visitor experience.

-• What does your current visitor center talk about you and how do you value your customers?
+• What does your current visitor center talk about you and how you value your customers?

-2. Take a look at retail, hotels, and malls areas that you consider as driving experience and connection, what is their perception, and value what are they doing well in your mind?
+2. Take a look at retail, hotels, malls, areas that you consider as driving experience and connection, what is their perception, value and what are they doing well in your mind.

 Odds are these locations have some key attributes if you really look closely.